 - Adequate, relevant and limited to what is necessary for the intended purposes.

 - Accurate and where necessary, kept up to date.

-- Kept in a form which permits identification for no longer than necessary for the intended purposes.
+- I have kept in a form which permits identification for no longer than necessary for the intended purposes.

-- Processed in line with the individual’s rights and in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organizational measures.
+- It is processed in line with the individual’s rights and in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction, or damage, using appropriate technical or organisational measures.

-- Not transferred to people or organizations situated in countries without adequate protection and without firstly having advised the individual.
+- Not transferred to people or organisations situated in countries without adequate protection and without firstly having advised the individual.

 5. Fair and Lawful Processing